How To Optimize Your Spend With a Strategic Sourcing Process

 “Tactical” sourcing refers to the many low-value, low-risk purchases that take place across your organization every day.
 Tactical buying is short-term, transactional, and usually reactive.

-There is good news, though.
-Clever sourcing heroes are able to make the shift from tactical spending to strategic sourcing by implementing a few different approaches to procurement.
+Practitioners can make the shift from tactical spending to strategic sourcing by implementing a few different approaches to procurement.

 Here are five ways to set up a strategic sourcing process within your own organization.